phalcon/documentation/docs/tag.md

 ### `prependTitle()`
 Prepends text to the current title.
 The method accepts either a `string` or an `array`.

-!!! info "NOTE"

-    If a `string` is supplied, it will be added to the internal collection holding the prepend title text.
+> **NOTE**: If a `string` is supplied, it will be added to the internal collection holding the prepend title text.
 If however you supply an `array` the internal collection will be replaced.
+{: .alert .alert-info }

 ```php
 <?php